More Twitter workers flee after Musk's 'hardcore' ultimatum

 AP Technology Writers

-Twitter continued to bleed engineers and other workers on Thursday, after new owner Elon Musk gave them a choice to pledge to “hardcore” work or resign with severance pay.
+Twitter continued to bleed engineers and other workers after new owner Elon Musk gave them a choice to pledge to “hardcore” work or resign with severance pay.

+Hundreds of employees signaled they were leaving ahead of a Thursday deadline set by Musk, posting a salute emoji or other symbols familiar to Twitter workers on the company’s internal Slack messaging board.
+However, it was not always possible to tell if they were doing so because they were leaving or out of solidarity with departing colleagues, according to a current employee who also spoke on condition of anonymity for fear of retaliation, and also a former employee who spoke on condition of anonymity because of the confidentiality required to get severance pay.

-Some took to Twitter to announce they were signing off after Musk’s deadline to make the pledge.
-A number of employees took to a private forum outside of the company’s messaging board to discuss their planned departure, asking questions about how it might jeopardize their U.S. visas or if they would get the promised severance pay, according to an employee fired earlier this week who spoke on condition of anonymity for fear of retaliation.
+Some took to Twitter to announce they were signing off after the deadline.
+A number of employees took to a private forum outside of the company’s messaging board to discuss their planned departure, asking questions about how it might jeopardize their U.S. visas or if they would get the promised severance pay, according to an employee fired earlier this week.

+Twitter leadership sent an unsigned email after the deadline announcing that offices would be closed and employee badge access disabled until Monday.
+No reason was given, according to an employee who took the voluntary layoff Thursday and spoke on condition of anonymity because of the confidentiality required to get severance pay.

 “To all the Tweeps who decided to make today your last day: thanks for being incredible teammates through the ups and downs.
 I can’t wait to see what you do next,” tweeted one employee, Esther Crawford, who is remaining at the company and has been working on the overhaul of the platform’s verification system.